 Cash based awards entitle the recipient to receive a cash-denominated payment amount, formula, or payment range.
 The administrator determines the terms and conditions of the cash based awards, including the duration, amount, and vesting conditions.
-Cash based awards may be made in cash or shares of Common Stock.
+Cash based awards may be made in cash or shares of our common stock.